rotki/docs/usage-guides/history/pnl.md

 This can happen for many reasons.
 The asset may have been acquired in a non-supported exchange/protocol, some event not detected etc.

-The way to fix it is to add either a [manual trade](/usage-guides/history/events#adding-manual-trades) to tell rotki how you acquired that asset or an acquisition history event.
+The way to fix it is to [add a history event](/usage-guides/history/events#add-edit-events) (such as a Swap or Receive event) to tell rotki how you acquired that asset.

 ### Event counted as taxable / count as spend where they shouldn't